Skip to main content

 Have unrestricted clinical privileges at a licensed medical center certified by Centers for Medicare and Medicaid Services (CMS) – Approved Accrediting Organization (e.g. the Joint Commission; http://www.jointcommission.org).

-Have a minimum of 3 continuous years of clinical activity at the current institution, employed as a full-time teaching faculty member at a Liaison Committee on Medical Education (LCME) accredited medical school and at an institution with an ACGME-accredited Thoracic Surgery residency training program.
+Have a minimum of 3 continuous years of clinical activity at the current institution, employed as a full-time teaching faculty member at a Liaison Committee on Medical Education (LCME) accredited medical school and at an institution with an ACGME-accredited Thoracic Surgery residency program.

 Have completed medical training at an Educational Commission for Foreign Medical Graduates (ECFMG) recognized medical school and possess an ECFMG certificate.